JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Messages can be copied
 - Replied to
 - Reacted to, this should be an array of emojis connected to a message, one emoji per user, the last one should overwrite it.
 Perhaps it should not be an array but just an emoji field
-- Users profile on top when messaging that user
 - If a user has an unread message, in the bottom corner a message popup should appear, when clicked it will open a mini version of the inbox
 - Add websockets for instant messaging(whatever websockets are)
 - Merge the Messages branch with the main branch when the feature is complete